 Telepsychiatry is a great way to improve access to care for your patients, but how do you know if it would be a good fit for your health system?
-Before you can make a decision, there are several components you should consider, like patient comfort, how to ensure the right provider fit, and the relationship between technology and software.
+Before you make a decision, there are several components you should consider, like what care models would be most beneficial for your organization, how to ensure the right provider fit, and what to look for in a behavioral health partner.

 If you’re looking to integrate a virtual behavioral health solution into your organization, keep reading to learn what you need to know to make an informed decision.

 While jump-starting a telepsychiatry program might seem intimidating, it’s easier than you might think.
 Often, an organization’s hesitation comes from not knowing how telepsychiatry will fit into their current systems or workflows.
 However, this virtual solution has three components that can help deepen understanding.

 Virtual care mirrors on-site care: Fortunately, a good virtual care solution reflects on-site patient care in nearly every way — regardless of setting.